m7moudGadallah/Exami/README.md

 - **Entities (Data Model)** – Classes that map to database tables and represent the data structure.
 - **Mappers**: Converts database rows (`DataRow` or `DataTable`) into entity objects and vice versa.
-- **DatabaseManager**: Handles all database interactions, such as executing queries and commands.
+- **DbContext(Singleton Class)**: Handles all database interactions, such as executing queries and commands.
 - **Service Layer (Business Logic)** – Contains the core logic of the system.
-This layer interacts with the database using the `DatabaseManager` and mappers.
+This layer interacts with the database using the `DbContext` and mappers.
 SQL statements are written directly within service methods for simplicity.
 - **Presentation Layer (UI)** – The **Windows Forms** application that interacts with users and provides an intuitive interface for admins, teachers, and students.

 ![High-Level Architecture](./attachments/imgs/iti-examination-system-architecture.png)